 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-Education standards are high in the tiny, oil-rich state of Brunei, where GDP rose by 226 per cent in the 10 years to 2012.
-The Muslim sultanate on the north coast of Borneo has the second-highest human development index in South East Asia and more than 30 per cent of school leavers went on to university or college in 2015.
+Education standards are high in the tiny, oil-rich state of Brunei, where GDP rose by 150 per cent from 2001 to 2021.
+The Muslim sultanate on the north coast of Borneo has the second-highest human development index in South East Asia and more than 30 per cent of school leavers went on to university or college in 2020.

 Public schooling from age five to 18 is free for Brunei citizens but not available to foreign nationals.
 A private sector comprising 30 per cent of all schools caters for the large, culturally diverse community of expatriates working in the oil and gas industries and other businesses.